Trafficking Risk in Sub-Saharan African Supply Chains

 Child Labor

 Fifteen is the legal minimum age for work.
-Children under 18 may not engage in hazardous industrial work but may engage in agricultural work.
+Children under 18 may not engage in hazardous industrial work but may engage in agricultural or domestic work.
 16 is the minimum age for children to work at night.
-Children may not work more than 33 hours per week.[28]
-At age 15, 13 percent of girls and nine percent of boys are out of school.[29]
+Children may not work more than 33 hours per week.
+Child labor has been identified in illicit work, namely the growth of marijuana.
+[36] The United States International Labor Bureau reported that child labor is common in the bovine industry, but was also found in other agricultural industries.
+[37] Ninety-one percent of girls and 86 percent of boys completed their primary education.
+[38]

-According to the U.S. Department of State, the government has not been able to effectively enforce laws combatting child labor due to a lack of information and resources.[30]
+The government has not been able to effectively enforce laws combatting child labor due to a lack of information and resources.
+However, Eswatini participated in programs attempting to prevent child labor, such as International Organization of Migration (IOM) project regulating trafficking victim protections.
+[39]

 Civil Society Organizations